sirhcofe/ETHKL23-SpinForGood/README.md

 1. Ethereum: The core of our platform relies on Ethereum smart contracts to manage donations, prizes, and roulette selections.

-2. Scaffold-eth: The scaffold-eth framework provides the foundation for our project, including API calls, contract functions, and more.
+2. Scaffold-eth: The scaffold-eth framework provides the foundation for our project, including contract functions, and more.
 We've extended and customized the platform to incorporate the gamified donation features.

 3. Next.js: The frontend of the platform is built using React, offering a responsive and intuitive user interface.